StorageB/night-light-scheduler/README.md

 2. In the terminal from the download location run:
 `gnome-extensions install --force night-light-scheduler.zip`
 3. Logout and login.

-To enable and configure the extension:
+4. Enable and configure the extension through the [Extension Manager](https://mattjakeman.com/apps/extension-manager) app or by running:
 ```
 gnome-extensions enable night-light-scheduler@storageb.github.com
 gnome-extensions prefs night-light-scheduler@storageb.github.com